 1st Transitional Period In Children

 Emergence of first permanent molars and exchange of deciduous incisors with permanent incisors.
 A phenomenon known as mesial shift occurs in this phase where the primate space is occupied by the deciduous molar due to the eruption of first permanent molar to establish a class I occlusion.
-Many children lack primate space causing crowing of dentition.
+However, many children lack primate space causing crowing of dentition.

 Inter-transitional Crooked Teeth In Children